Arroz con habichuelas, or Puerto Rican Rice and beans is a dinner classic made with rice, beans, tomato sauce, seasonings, and green Spanish olives.

-I love using long-grain rice because is stays fluffy and they separate more (aka less of “sticky rice” texture).
+I love using long-grain rice because it stays fluffy and they separate more (aka less of “sticky rice” texture).
 I also find long-grain rice easier to cook with.

 Dry Beans Or Canned Beans?

-In this recipe, I used dry beans.
 Depending on what I currently have on hand, I’ll switch between dry or canned.
-It doesn’t matter.